hhkaos/arcgis-js-sdk-starter-apps/README.md

-# ArcGIS JavaScript API 4.x
+# ArcGIS Maps SDK for JavaScript 4.x

-There are many resources and documentation to get start with the [ArcGIS API for JavaScript](http://js.arcgis.com/).
+There are many resources and documentation to get start with the [ArcGIS Maps SDK for JavaScript](http://js.arcgis.com/).
 This repo includes:

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->